jhnbyrn/951-KLR-PAGES/isv_routine.md

 timer_on_time/5681
 ```

-First we load r1:r0 into r7:r6 and multiply it by two via the left shit routine at 0509.
+First we load __r1:r0__ into r7:r6 and multiply it by two via the left shit routine at 0509.
 We store the high byte r7 in 7B.

 We multiply r7:r6 by the value from 1160+41=11A1, which is 8A (138), via 04D9.
 This is an 8x16 multiply routine with a 24 bit result in r7:r5:r5.

 We add the constant from 1160+42=11A2, which is 42 (66) to r7.

-Next we load the 16-bit value from 1160+0B and 0C into r1:r0 - this value is 1631, or 5681 decimal, i.e the number of ticks that make one complete timer period (high+low time).
+Next we load the 16-bit value from 1160+0B and 0C into __r1:r0__ - this value is 1631, or 5681 decimal, i.e the number of ticks that make one complete timer period (high+low time).

 Now we multiply this value by r7:r6.
 But recall that r7:r6:r5 was a 24 bit result of the previous multiply; thus by discarding r5 we are dividing by 256.
 So we really have

 r7:r6:r5 <- (r7:r6:r5 / 256) * 5681

 But next we discard r5 again to give another division by 256.
-Additionally since we want the duty cycle (i.e. percentage on time vs off time) we need to divide all this by 5681, so ultimately the duty cycle comes down to
+Now if we want to knoew the duty cycle (i.e. percentage on time vs off time) we need to divide all this by 5681, so ultimately the duty cycle comes down to the formula

-((input * 138) + (66*256))/(256**2)
+((input * 138) + (66*256))/(256**2).

-Here we're multiplying 66 by 256 because 66 was added to the high byte of a 16-bit value, and diving the whole thing by 256 twice because we twice discarded the lower byte of a 24-bit result (r5).
+Note: Here we're multiplying 66 by 256 because 66 was added to the high byte of a 16-bit value, and diving the whole thing by 256 twice because we twice discarded the lower byte of a 24-bit result (r5).

+But what the code needs is the actual number of ticks, so it multiplies by 5681 and leaves it at that.

-This formula gives us a good way to visualize the meaning of the base PWM values.
+The formula above gives us a good way to visualize the meaning of the base PWM values.
 If we put 0 into this formula, we get approximately 0.25 and if we put 255 we get approximately 0.8.
 Thus the ISV duty cycle is always between ~25% and 80%.
 Recall that the closed loop defeat mode resulted in the value 22 being used in place of the usual open loop map; plugging this value into our formula gives ~30%.
 Here's a screenshot of the PWM signal on a scope with the car idling, and a test lead connecting pins B and C of the diagnostic port:

 ![](images/dme_isv_info/minimum_isv_pwm_1.png)

-As you can see it's ~30% as expected.
+And indeed it's ~30% as expected.

 Of course we must finally calculate the balance (i.e. off time) and store that too.
-We want to end up with the on time in one pair of bytes and the off time in another, with the the two values adding to 5681.
+We want to end up with the on-time in one pair of bytes and the off time in another, with the the two values adding to 5681.

 The timer1 interrupt routine will load the on time value and toggle the signal on.
 When the interrupt routine triggers again, it will load the off time and toggle the signal off.